Make sure you know everything there is to know about your potential new car before handing over your cash

-How can I find out if the vehicle has ever been involved in an accident?
+Find out if the car has ever been involved in an accident

 This is often at the forefront of buyers’ minds, as failure to mention a historical incident involving the car could mean that there are undisclosed internal or external complications with the vehicle that the seller has tried to hide.

 If a car has previously been written off, it is illegal for it to be driven on the roads.
 Check which insurance category the car falls into – A, B, S or N. You should only consider buying cars which fall in categories S and N (formerly C and D respectively).
 Check out Admiral’s guide to Category S and N cars for more information.

 Can I ask to view a car before I purchase it?